-Distribute (to distribute), as used in the offenses charged, means (deliver or person to another, but does not require a sale.
+Distribute (to distribute), as used in the offenses charged, means (deliver or transfer) (to deliver or to transfer) possession or control of a controlled substance from one person to another.

+Distribute (to distribute) includes the sale of a controlled substance by one person to another, but does not require a sale.
 Distribute also includes a (delivery)

-Distribute (to distribute) includes the sale of a controlled substance by one